 Even if an instructor feels they are giving more time than necessary to the entire class, the student receiving the accommodation must still be given extended time beyond what the rest of the class is receiving.

 It may be easier to implement this accommodation by allowing the student to take the test in a separate room to reduce distraction and confusion with other students that may be coming and going during the examination period.
-If it is necessary to relocate the student in order to implement this accommodation, the new location should be as free as possible from distractions and in the same building that the test is being administered as to adhere to the Honor Code.
-The hallway is not an appropriate alternate testing environment.
+If the student is taking their test/quiz remotely during the class period, they must adhere to the Honor Code when taking their extended time.